Hide 13 treats in this fun Halloween Countdown Calendar shaped like a witch hat!

 Last but not least, you need a way to cut and score your countdown calendar.
 You can, of course, cut it all out by hand, but I think it’s way faster and easier to use a cutting machine like a Cricut.
 And with a Cricut, you can cut and score it using either a scoring stylus or a scoring wheel if you have a Cricut Maker.

-The free pattern for this Countdown Calendar is in my free resource library and it’s available in SVG and DXF for those with cutting machines, and PDF for those who want to cut it out by hand.
+The free pattern for this Countdown Calendar is in my free resource library (design 160) and it’s available in SVG and DXF for those with cutting machines, and PDF for those who want to cut it out by hand.
 Get the password to my resource library by filling out the form at the bottom of this post!

 I’m so excited to show this fun countdown calendar to you!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.